Get the latest news about the Westminster Station/TOD project

 The Northwest Rail is planned to accommodate an electric, heavy rail vehicle with a passenger capacity of 232, with 90 seated passengers.
 Trains are expected to comprise two cars, although additional capacity could be added for special events.

 How long will it take to travel between Westminster Station and Denver Union Station?

-The travel time between Westminster Station and Denver Union Station is expected to be 11 minutes, with stops at the Pecos Street and 41st Avenue stations.
+The travel time between Westminster Station and Denver Union Station is expected to be approximately 12 minutes, nonstop.

 How often will trains run from Westminster Station?